 Now I want to thank a couple of people.
-First of all, I want to thank my parent for their (financial) support.
+First of all, I want to thank my parents for their (financial) support.
 Secondly, I would like to thank my girlfriend Suzy for her ongoing support and trust in my abilities.
-In addition, I would like to thank the supervisors at Aareon for their advice and feedback throughout my period in Emmen.
+Martijn gave me valuable feedback and supported me throughout this course.
+In addition, I would like to thank the supervisors at Aareon for their advice and feedback during my period in Emmen.
 I really enjoyed my time at Aareon as the people of the unit Treasury were always open for questions and a laugh.
 Last but not least I want to thank my supervisor Ir.
 H. Kroon and Dr. P.C.
 Schuur for their feedback.